ryo-wijaya/my-pi-board/README.md

 ### Usage

 My Raspberry Pi pulls from this repository thrice a day via a CRON job.
 This means that configuration updates will only take effect thrice a day.
+Bus timings currently poll every 45 seconds during certain days and certain times.

 Configure parameters via `pi\my-pi-board\frontend\config.js`.
 Current Configurations: